 • In Game theory and multi-agent interaction, reinforcement learning has been widely used to enable software play.
 A recent example would be Google's DeepMind which was able to beat the top-ranked Go player in the world and later, the best rated chess program Komodo.

 • Robotics - robots have often relied on learning reinforcement to perform better in the work environment.
 Learning reinforcement has the advantage of being a scalable solution for robots that may have to deal with unknown or constantly changing environments.
-For example, robots using sensors to analyse their 3D environment such as mechanical arms like the Smart Tissue Autonomous Robot can assist surgeons in operations where a human being's precision is insufficient.
+For example, robots using sensors to analyze their 3D environment such as mechanical arms like the Smart Tissue Autonomous Robot can assist surgeons in operations where a human being's precision is insufficient.

 • Vehicle Navigation - the more information the vehicle receives, better they navigate on the road.
 Indeed, autonomous driving is only possible if the environment is correctly apprehended.
 However, it is impossible to simulate all the situations that a vehicle may encounter on the road.
-Hence, it is in this context that learning by reinforcement appears indispensable - the use of multiple sensors provide a large amount of data to analyse.
+Hence, it is in this context that learning by reinforcement appears indispensable - the use of multiple sensors provide a large amount of data to analyze.
 The algorithms by reinforcement decipher the different actors of the environment: other vehicles, living beings or traffic signs.
 They can then correlate the current situation with situations previously encountered to make the necessary choice during the navigation.
-Experts estimate that it will take about ten billion kilometres of algorithm training to ensure the safety required to put these vehicles into service.
+Experts estimate that it will take about ten billion kilometers of algorithm training to ensure the safety required to put these vehicles into service.

 Machine Learning Deploy algorithms in business